codelit-io/codelit-demo-app/README.md

 [x] Setup Circle Ci deployments following this [firebase hosting deployment article](https://circleci.com/blog/automatically-deploy-a-gatsby-site-to-firebase-hosting/)
 [x] Commitizen and Husky Commit hooks can get annoying and prevent commits and pushes from happening, disable the in `package.json` if needed
 [x] Adjust prettier and linter configs
+[x] Review and update Routes and Constants
-[x] To view the `courses` page populate the data based on the screenshots found in `screenshots` fold!
+[x] It's important to populate firestore with dummy data to view the pages, the UI is data driven.
+Follow the pics in the `screenshots` folder to create similar data.
 [x] Finally, create an admin account by signing up in the app and adding the admin property in firestore.
 See screenshots Have fun 🤘

 # Helpful Resources